fernando4476/Cs351-GroupProject/README.md

       Need to activate the virtual environment (source venv/bin/activate), possibly every time you reopen the project.

-      If plans to modify on git, don’t commit your venv/ folder to Git — add it to .gitignore.
+      If plans to modify on git, don’t commit your .env to Git — add it to .gitignore.

 ____________________________________________________________________________________________________________________________